MangoMirage/captain-kitty-one-ear/Hollow-creatures.md

 Then came the shift.
 Not in sound, but in rhythm.
 Kitty froze.

 Every tree, every hedge, every moon-drenched bush seemed to ripple - not wildly, but together.
 Coordinated.
 As though they shared a pulse.
 From behind each sculpted sea-creature, slow movement emerged.
 Legs, long and thin, ending in needle-like points, tapped the ground with deliberate softness.
-The creatures - slough-things, dream-hungered and hateful - assembled as one.
+The creatures - sloth-like-things, dream-hungered and hateful - assembled as one.
 Their mouths gaped but made no sound, and their eyes… their eyes were vast, glowing, feral voids.

 Kitty hissed, spine arched, fur bristling like storm clouds caught mid-fight.
 Her good ear flattened.